The Financing Journey Through the Scaling Phases

 The financing journey described in this section is inseparable from the operational infrastructure that makes it navigable.
 The ventures that closed Series A rounds in 2025 and 2026 - almost all involving DFI co-investors as documented above - did so with audited accounts, functioning board structures, monthly management accounts, and impact reporting systems already operational.
 These were not conditions they could build during due diligence.
 They were conditions they had built eighteen to twenty-four months earlier, in anticipation of the governance requirements that institutional capital imposes.

 The practical thresholds are consistent across markets.
 Fractional CFO engagement should begin at $1–3 million ARR - three to six months before any significant fundraising process, not at its start.
 A full-time financial controller owning the monthly close is the Series A milestone; a full-time CFO is the growth-stage prerequisite.
 The 13-week rolling cash flow forecast - the gold standard for short-term liquidity management - should be running weekly before any investor conversation about debt facilities begins.
-Wimbart's 2024 survey found that 88.9 percent of investors now assess African startup quality by the depth and regularity of reporting - and that sustainability and impact metrics have become the leading investor priority at 29.4 percent, ahead of financial reporting at 22.2 percent.
+Wimbart's 2024 survey found that 88.9 percent of investors say reporting quality significantly shapes their impression of a startup's leadership and management - sustainability metrics have become the leading investor priority at 29.4 percent, ahead of financial reporting at 22.2 percent (with operational and future KPIs each at 16.7 percent.
 A venture that cannot produce this reporting reliably is not investor-ready, regardless of its revenue metrics.

 The organisational management infrastructure - OKR systems, management cadences, board pack discipline - follows the same logic.
-Andy Grove's High Output Management remains the most operationally grounded foundation for building these systems; the OKR framework as practised at Intel is more demanding than the Google popularisation suggests, and the designed target - 70 percent key result completion, not 100 percent - is a calibration that most African scale-up founders encounter backwards.
+Andy Grove's High Output Management remains the most operationally grounded foundation for building these systems; the OKR framework as Grove introduced it at Intel used binary grading, and the 60–70 percent key-result completion norm - popularised by John Doerr's Measure What Matters and codified in Google's re:Work guidance - is a calibration that most African scale-up founders encounter backwards..
 The operational specification that translates these thresholds into the specific reporting structures, management cadences, and financial systems appropriate for East African scaling ventures at each stage is developed in the EADC practitioner resources.
 What the analytical framework establishes is the sequence: operational infrastructure precedes capital, not the other way around.
 The ventures that are operationally ready when capital becomes available are the ones that close the round.
 The ventures that begin building operational infrastructure when capital arrives are the ones that lose it during due diligence.